08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 There are three main types of SCD:

-- Type 1: Overwrite the old data with new data (e.g., update the address directly).
+- Type 1: Overwrite the old data with new data (e.g., update the address directly) there are different columns

+a natural key is a column
+comes from and created by OLTP systems user1 user2
+...
+user3
+used to track a specific entity distinguishes it from all other rows oh so a natural key is like
+1, 2, 3 - surrogate key
+0001, 0002, 0003 - natural key with semantic meaning
+ZCZ371, NIJ120, OHP234 - natural key with semantic meaning
+basically natural keys are like primary keys but have semantic meanings for business contexts especially kaya lang if you try to optimize for readability then use natural key if for optimizing storage

+target table -

+source (staging) table -

 - Type 2: Maintain historical data by adding a new record with a start and end date.
 - Type 3: Keep limited historical data by adding new fields/attributes for the old and current values.